 Ingredients (per serving)

-Making this smoothie is very simple: halve and scoop out the avocado and place in a blender with peeled melon, kiwi berries and the rest of the ingredients.
+- Halve and scoop out the avocado and place in a blender with peeled melon, kiwi berries and the rest of the ingredients.

-Blend until smooth.
-That's it!
+- Blend until smooth.
+Serve immediately.

 Do you like this recipe?
 Share it with your friends!